-(2) Conduct of hearing.
+- (2) Conduct of hearing.
 All cases involving children shall be heard at any place the judge deems suitable but separately from the trial of cases involving adults.
-Disposition hearings shall be conducted:

-(ii) under the rules of evidence and rules of court as may comply with applicable constitutional standards;(iii) by excluding the general public and admitting only those persons found by the court to have a direct interest in the cause or work of the court;

-(iv) with a complete record of all the evidence taken by stenographic reporting, by mechanical or electronic device or by some combination thereof.
+Disposition hearings shall be conducted: - (i) without a jury and may be recessed from time to time; - (ii) under the rules of evidence and rules of court as may comply with applicable constitutional standards; - (iii) by excluding the general public and admitting only those persons found by the court to have a direct interest in the cause or work of the court; and - (iv) with a complete record of all the evidence taken by stenographic reporting, by mechanical or electronic device or by some combination thereof.